 Do not string together random sentences that do not fit well together.
-Ensure there is order to your thoughts.
-Think of your cover letter not as a series of independent paragraphs, but a story you are looking to tell.
+Ensure there is an order to your thoughts.
+Think of your cover letter not as a series of independent paragraphs but as a story you want to tell.

 The story must have a beginning, middle, and end, with cohesion and relevance throughout.
-If you are having trouble connecting your thoughts, sentences, or paragraphs, ask a friend for advice regarding your cover letter.
+If you have trouble connecting your thoughts, sentences, or paragraphs, ask a friend for advice regarding your cover letter.

 K: Keep It One Page

 Keep it concise and easy to read.
-If you are finding that you cannot keep it to one page, then re-read your cover letter and assess what elements are necessary and which are not.
+If you cannot keep it to one page, re-read your cover letter and assess what elements are necessary and which are not.
 Structuring the letter correctly will help you to keep it on one page.

 L: List Strengths

 Analyze the job advertisement, if available, and see how the mentioned requirements correlate with the strengths you have demonstrated in other careers or positions.
 Perhaps you excel at collaborating with colleagues to assess a situation and devise an appropriate reaction or solution.

 Maybe you are great at interacting with parents and working with them to meet student’s unique needs.
 On the other hand, you may be proficient in differentiated instruction to ensure all learners are reached and successful.
 Ensure you include these strengths in your letter to show a school district what you can bring to the position.
 This is one of the most essential cover letter writing tips for teachers.

 Cover Letter Writing Tips for Teachers Continue with M – Z

 If you genuinely want the job you are applying for, act like it!
 Make sure that your writing comes across with conviction.
 If you do not believe in yourself and what you express, how can you think anyone else will?
 Be confident in yourself and let that shine through in your cover letter.
 Let your words exude passion, enthusiasm, and excitement for this new opportunity you are seeking and committed to obtaining.